VaultExpress/vault-express/README.md

-# the-vault project - ALPHA stage
+# vault-express project - ALPHA stage

 A simply secure sign-up/sign-in implementation for web app.
 You may consider this as runnable guideline for your implementation.